noctisatrae/farseer/readme.md

 # farseer - another kind of Farcaster hub
-farseer is a lightweight re-implementation of a Farcaster hub that **does not require syncing to operate** & is extendable through plugins.
+farseer is a lightweight re-implementation of a Farcaster hub that **does not require syncing to operate**.
 In short, you can bring your own DB, logic & infrastructure and harvest data from the protocol while fostering decentralization!
 If you like this project, **consider giving a star to the repository**: it's a real help for motivation!
 Looking for PRs, issues & feedback, so feel free to write something and send it to me!

 See the [todos](./todos.md) to see what's left to do :)

 ## How to get started?
 ### General architecture
-There are four components to farseer: a config file (`config.toml`), plugins, the identity file & the hub itself.
+There are three components to farseer: a config file (`config.toml`), the identity file & the hub itself.
 Here's a quick rundown of how it works:
 ```
 .
-├── compiled_handlers <== where you'll put your compiled plugins
-│   └── postgresql.so
 ├── config.toml <== configure the behaviour of the hubs & the plugin
 ├── docker-compose.yml <== infrastructure example
 ├── Dockerfile <== automatization of the process